sirech/homepage2/src/pages/articles/2020-09-07-diagrams-as-code-for-infrastructure-as-code/index.md

 > Diagrams lets you draw the cloud system architecture in Python code.

 Pretty straight-forward.
-Installing it is a one liner.
+Installing it is a one-liner.

 ```bash
 pip3 install diagrams
 ```

 We're going to create infrastructure diagrams with Python.
-We'll commit both the image and the code used to generate it, so that everybody in the team can make changes.
-Let's get coding, I mean drawing.
+We'll commit both the image and the code used to generate them so that everybody in the team can make changes.
+Let's get coding, err drawing.
 I have two examples for you.

 ## Alerting workflow